 Dr. Steven Seiler 41:55

 my greatest fear for these guys.
 You know, I’m not trying to put down FTP, I’m just saying it does tend to systematically get misused and overestimate true that, you know, the, what we want is to identify the training zones correctly, so that our athletes trained properly.
-And and FTP has a tendency to burn them up, you know, because they they train too hard.
+And FTP has a tendency to burn them up, you know, because they train too hard.
 Yeah,

 Trevor Connor 42:19

 I thank you for saying that.
 Because I go into these, these trainers, studios, so it’s very popular for cyclists to get the other as a group, go into the studio and do some sort of workout together.
 And some of these workouts I’ve seen have been insanely complex.
 And I would just like to ask the people, what energy system are you hitting there?

 It’s fun.
 And you see all these magical recipes for training sessions with breakdowns and build ups and all that.
 And I want to say this, that there’s the muscle cell really understand all your complexity, you know, because when it comes when it comes down to training is about creating a signal for adaptation, you know, but we’ve turned it into this advanced hieroglyphics,

 you know, right.
 And actually thinking that you have a study from last year where you said that you can essentially skin the cat bunch of ways with different types of intervals.
 But the people who saw the, probably the least gains are the people who really mixed it up.

 Yeah, we didn’t expect that in that particular study.
 But just to kind of get to the essence of that is that interval training is fairly straightforward.
 You need to accumulate minutes at a reasonably high intensity.
 And so you try to find the balance between a high intensity that you can do for quite a few minutes.
 And then what we tended to see was is that around 90%, 91-2% of heart rate Max was high enough to get good at that patients and then but at the same time, you could be under control and collect minutes.